Sales is everywhere: raising money is sales, hiring is sales, dating is sales, life is sales.

 Let’s take an example.
 Is it a good idea to become a professor now?
 I’d say no. Many universities will go bankrupt, which means a lot more supply than demand for professor jobs.

 What will be rising tides in the future?
 I think developing countries will be one rising tide.
 Now that countries in Africa are mostly politically stable and growing rapidly, the amount of capital flowing to these parts of the world will be massive.
+Africa is like China was 30 years ago, but without the language barrier.

 Here’s another way to look at it: Agricultural productivity in the UK, a country blanketed in snow much of the year, is 5x greater than Africa, a continent with two growing seasons.
 This is a consequence of underinvestment, not the fundamental nature of the land.
-That’s why I’m bullish on grant writing for companies in developing countries.
+That’s why I’m bullish on capital raising for companies in developing countries.
 We will be well-positioned to help money in developed markets go to developing markets.

 During my motorcycle trip, I ranked my career ideas against the guideposts listed above.